 Statutes of limitation limit the length of time you have to file a lawsuit.
 If you fail to file a lawsuit within that time period you may forever be denied the justice due you.

-If you believe you are a victim of a motorcycle accident, let Cochran, Foley & Associates fight for your rights.
+If you believe you are a victim of a motorcycle accident, let Cochran, Kroll & Associates fight for your rights.
 There is no obligation for case evaluation and no fee is charged unless a recovery is made.

-The Law Offices of Cochran, Foley & Associates, P.C. is dedicated to representing individuals and families who have suffered catastrophic losses as a result of injuries, disabilities and death.
+The Law Offices of Cochran, Kroll & Associates, P.C. is dedicated to representing individuals and families who have suffered catastrophic losses as a result of injuries, disabilities and death.
 The firm does not represent insurance companies or corporations but instead bases its practice upon representing individuals and families.